comradequinn/gen/README.md

 * Fully scriptable and ideal for use in automation and CI pipelines

-* Include text, code, image and pdf files in prompts; either explictly or let `gen` discover and upload what it needs to complete the task
+* Include text, code, image and pdf files in prompts; either explicitly or let `gen` discover and upload what it needs to complete the task
  * Model configuration; specify general and use-case based `system-prompt` content, custom `models`, `temperature` and `top-p` to fine-tune output

 ## Quick Start

 These examples show typical sequences for the two forms of `gen` usage: interactive and scripted.
-For those familiar with the command line, scripting and LLMs, they are likely enough you to become productive with `gen`.
+For those familiar with the command line, scripting and LLMs, they are likely enough for you to become productive with `gen`.

 Installation instructions are provided in the [next section](#installation).